sudeeprp/rapa-home/code-craft.md

 ### Habits for precision

 - Need productivity **and** reliability, not either/or
 - Complexity comes in the way.
-How is complexity built?
+Why does software become complex?
 - Software complexity grows in increments.
 Habits can play in increments too.
 - Try the assignment
 - Reliability: What can still go wrong?